AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

 I love to pick between multiple variants using math.
 So:
 ![Summary](summary.png)

-IMHO "Refactoring 2.2 - Futures and ExecutionContext" has the best sum.
+"Refactoring 2.2 - Futures and ExecutionContext" has the best sum.